Hov, Faroe Islands

-Hov is a village located on Suduroy's east coast, in the Faroe Islands; it is frequently mentioned in the country's history.
+Hov is a village located on Suðuroy's east coast, in the Faroe Islands; it is frequently mentioned in the country's history.

 Salmon sea farming has been practiced in Hov since the 1980s.
 North of Hov along the old road to Øravík are interesting basalt columns that march along the hills.

 The Church

 The wooden church in Hov was originally built in Vágur on Kirkjukletti in 1862.
 It was moved to Hov in 1942.
 A new church was built in Vágur, it was ready in 1939, after that they could start to take down the old church and move it to Hov, as it was promised 25 years earlier in 1914.

 Hovstunnilin - The Hov-Øravík tunnel

 In 2007, the road tunnel "Hovstunnilin" opened.
 In addition to connecting the villages of Hov and Øravík, it connects the southern and the northern parts of the island.
 It is no longer necessary to drive over the mountain, which can be difficult in wintertime.
-Now, it takes only 15 minutes to drive from Tvøroyri to Vágur.
+Now, it takes only 20 minutes to drive from Tvøroyri to Vágur.
 The tunnel is 2.5 km (or 1.55 mi) long.